KhusbuBubna123/BreastCancerDetection/README.md

 	8)Concave Points: The number of distinct concave portions found along the boundary contour.
 	9)Symmetry: A measure of how symmetrical the shape of the cell nucleus is.
 	10)Fractal Dimension: The "coastline approximation" that defines the geometric complexity or irregularity of the 	boundary.

+	We are using different algorithms like K Nearest Neighbors Classifier,Logistic Regression,Support Vector Machine Classifier,Decision Tree Classifier,Random Forest,etc to predict where a tumor is cancerous(Malignant) or non-cancerous(Benign).
+We also used Linear Regression to predict the radius worst.